-The Staines & Surbiton Karate clubs are two of many of TISKA’s successful clubs and offers training sessions every Sunday morning at Tolworth Recreation Centre in Surbiton and Sunday morning/afternoon at the Thames Club in Staines.
+The Staines & Surbiton Karate clubs are two of many of TISKA’s successful clubs and offers training sessions every Sunday morning at Tolworth Recreation Centre in Surbiton and every Friday evening at the Thames Club in Staines.

 Staines and Surbiton clubs have a mix of grades from beginners up to 3rd Dan Black Belts.
 Classes are run with children and adults together, making lessons suitable for individuals and families alike.

 Gradings are held regularly throughout the year, where students take an exam to achieve their next grade.
 For many young students this promotes self-confidence and a sense of achievement and motivation.